-The General Data Protection Regulation (GDPR) is a new European privacy law that goes into effect on May 25, 2018.
-The GDPR will replace the EU Data Protection Directive, also known as Directive 95/46/EC, and will apply a single data protection law throughout the EU.
+The General Data Protection Regulation (GDPR) is a European privacy law that went into effect on May 25, 2018.
+The GDPR replaces the EU Data Protection Directive, also known as Directive 95/46/EC, and will apply a single data protection law throughout the EU.

 Data protection laws govern the way that businesses collect, use, and share personal data about individuals.
 Among other things, they require businesses to process an individual’s personal data fairly and lawfully, allow individuals to exercise legal rights in respect of their personal data (for example, to access, correct or delete their personal data), and ensure appropriate security protections are put in place to protect the personal data they process.

 The GDPR applies to all entities and individuals based in the EU and to entities and individuals, whether or not based in the EU, that process the personal data of EU individuals.

 The GDPR defines personal data as any information relating to an identified or identifiable natural person.
 This is a broad definition, and includes data that is obviously personal (such as an individual’s name or contact details) as well as data that can be used to identify an individual indirectly (such as an individual’s IP address).

 Yes, if the individual developer is a customer of DigitalOcean and they are processing the personal data of EU individuals when using our products and services.

 We act as both a data processor and a data controller under the GDPR.

 DigitalOcean as a data processor: When customers use our products and services to process EU personal data, we act as a data processor.
 For example, we will be a processor of EU personal data and information that gets uploaded into a Droplet.
 This means we will, in addition to complying with our customers’ instructions, need to comply with the new legal obligations that apply directly to processors under the GDPR.